Substantial Interests, Submitting your Statement of

 Kansas law requires that certain state employees annually file Statements of Substantial Interests (SSI) with the Secretary of State.
 Included are all faculty members at state educational institutions who receive annual salaries of $150,000 or more; individuals with specific kinds of responsibilities, no matter what their salary levels; and, in certain instances, faculty and staff who serve as consultants.

 Each March, the University of Kansas submits to the Kansas Governmental Ethics Commission a list of employees who meet the criteria established by law.
-The law requires that affected employees submit their SSIs between April 15 and April 30 of each year; however, the SSI forms will be accepted prior to April 15.
+The law requires that affected employees submit their SSIs between April 15 and April 30 of each year; however, the SSI forms will be accepted from April 1 thru April 30.
 To review relevant legislation, click on the Statutes link.
 Of particular interest are statutes 46-247, 46-248, and 46-282 through 46-285.

 Who at KU Must File?